 There’s no other way to describe Tenerife but as simply stunning.
 Lots of travelers (millions) are able to appreciate its rustic beauty every year.
 Most of them stay at a handful of well-known resort towns – such as Playa de las Americas and Los Cristianos.
 However, those aren’t your only options – by far.

-These are my top 3 tips on how to explore Tenerife away from the crowds:
+My top 3 tips on how to explore Tenerife away from the crowds

 1. Book your trip for December.